devAmoghS/Machine-Learning-with-Python/k_nearest_neighbors/Understanding the algorithm.md

 **Example used here**

-We have the data for large social network company which ran polls for their favroite programming language.
+We have the data for a large social networking company which ran polls for their favroite programming language.
 The users belong from a group of large cities.
 Now the VP of Community Engagement want you to `predict the` **favorite programming language** `for the places that were` **not** `part of the survey`

 ### Intuition